umgbhalla/dotfiles/README.md

 ### Text/Code Editor/IDE

-I use `vim` primarily due to its performance and multitude of quick hotkeys.
+I use `nvim`, also known as `neovim`, primarily due to its performance and multitude of quick hotkeys.
 It is also extremely customizable to your liking.
 It has a steep learning curve but is worth the while.
 ```
-sudo pacman -S vim
+sudo pacman -S neovim
 ```

 I also use `code` due to its modern status quo and presentability.
 It is quite efficient and customizable (albeit not to the extents of `vim` in terms of keybindings and auto commands). `code` also provides a fantastic extension marketplace, where you can actually add `vim`-style keybindings.